xpillons/azure-hpc/Compute-Grid-Infra/README.md

 For DNS, the Azure DNS is used for name resolution on the private IPs.

 ### Compute
-Compute nodes are deployed thru VM Scale sets, made each by up to 100 VMs instances.
+Compute nodes are deployed thru VM Scale sets and Managed Disks, made each by up to 100 VMs instances.
 They are all inside the compute-subnet.
-For each VM scale set, there can be up to 5 storage accounts to store the OS disks.
-The number 5 is chosen to not have more than 20 VMs stored into the same account to balance performance and resiliency.

 ### Storage
 Depending on the workload to run on the cluster, there is a need to build a scalable file system.
 BeeGFS is proposed as an option, each storage node will host the storage and metadata services.
 Several Premium Disks are configured in RAID0 to store the metadata in addition to the real store.